Blending a Combination for Success

 Similar Principles Yielding Unique Results

-Materials formulation for Ceramco’s custom ceramic parts shares similar principles not only with the metallurgist, but also with the baker.
-Just as the baker introduces different flours into the combination of sugar, salt, and yeast to produce unique breads, Ceramco’s chemists use virtually any ceramic powder (following metallurgical principles) to produce the ceramic alloys, or unique ceramic material, necessary to satisfy the requirements of the custom ceramic part’s intended application, including the markets we currently serve, including:
+Materials formulation for Ceramco’s OEM ceramic parts shares similar principles not only with the metallurgist, but also with the baker.
+Just as the baker introduces different flours into the combination of sugar, salt, and yeast to produce unique breads, Ceramco’s chemists use virtually any ceramic powder (following metallurgical principles) to produce the ceramic alloys, or unique ceramic material, necessary to satisfy the requirements of the OEM ceramic part’s intended application, including the markets we currently serve, including:

 - Aviation & Aerospace